Skip to Main Content

 Finding Books, Journals, and Videos: Searching the Library Catalog

 Use Brandeis Library OneSearch to search the online catalog of the Brandeis Library.
-Choose All OneSearch from the drop-down menu options to search for books, journals, and videos in the library collections.
+Choose the Library Catalog option (the default) to search for books, journals, and videos in the library collections.

-• If you have already identified the book(s) you need, you can use the Advanced Search to search the Library Catalog by Title or by Author to locate the item(s) in the library.
+• If you have already identified the book(s) you need, you can use the Advanced Search to search by Title or by Author to locate the item(s) in the library.

-• If you are trying to identify books that will be useful for your research, search All OneSearch by keyword, and use the Subjects listed in the left margin to find related materials.
+• If you are trying to identify books that will be useful for your research, search by keyword, and use the Subjects listed in the left margin to find related materials.

 • Subject analysis of topic for effective keyword searching: who--what--where--when